 Revocation of HIPAA authorization

-- UM Dental School additional Consent Form Template - If you are conducting business through the dental school add this paragraph.
+- UM Dental School additional Consent Form Template - If you are conducting business through the School of Dentistry, add this paragraph.

 The following basic elements of informed consent are required to be disclosed in all research consent forms pursuant to 45 CFR 46(a-b):